buzztaiki/unicode-block.el/README.md

 # unicode-block.el

-This package provides `unicode-block-blocks` to discover [Unicode Blocks](https://www.unicode.org/Public/UNIDATA/Blocks.txt).
+This package provides some functions to discover [Unicode Blocks](https://www.unicode.org/Public/UNIDATA/Blocks.txt).

 ## Install
 For `use-package` and `quelpa`: